 “The race war has been put on hold until we return from Disney World,” he sighed.
 “It’s been a long and hard 400 years and nothing can ease the pain of repression like a visit with Mickey Mouse.
 When I get back I’ll be exploring race riot options with Al Sharpton and Spike Lee.
 Although I can assure you a race riot is imminent, at this point our timetable is open-ended.”

 Anonymous sources close to the New Black Panther Party say that not only was the group unable to raise the $10,000 bounty they’d originally offered for Zimmerman, but the sum total in their petty cash drawer was only $137.47.

-“Even members of the Black Panthers were shocked when Mikhail Muhammad told reporters that George Zimmerman’s bounty would reach a million dollars,” revealed a confidential insider.
-“None of them had heard about any of the sports stars he said would be giving large donations for the bounty.
+“Even members of the Black Panthers were shocked when Mikhail Muhammad told reporters that Zimmerman’s bounty would reach a million dollars,” revealed a confidential insider.
+“Nobody had heard about any of the sports stars he said would be giving large donations.
 Fact is, most of the $137 they did accumulate was taken from the monthly dues Black Panther members pay to finance intimidating posters, revolutionary sunglasses and the powdered donuts that are a staple at all revolutionary meetings.”